thekk1/Flurry/README.md

 - https://wow.gamepedia.com/Zone

 ## Messages:
 Now you can add hints to your spec-files that will popup if your gear is changed.
+__Use the name of the zone or the outfit.
+In that case: Don't use the name of a zone for an outfit.__
 Just add a line in the 'FlurryVars.MSGx' block of your specialisation like:

 ["N'Zoth"] = "Don't fuckn' cross the links!";

 ## Disclaimer: